Rrrummadi2020/hackathon-ui/README.md

-This is an angular java mysql
+This is an Front end  angular , backened java ,  mysql database

-this is server side code
+this is server side code (development branch) https://github.com/Rrrummadi2020/hackathon-server
-https://github.com/Rrrummadi2020/hackathon-server

-this is client side code development beanch
+this is client side code (development brach)

 https://github.com/Rrrummadi2020/hackathon-ui